Meats and Sausages

 Making Brine (Cover Pickle)

 Sugar.
-Sugar is normally added at 1-2% in relation to the weight of cover pickle.
+Sugar is normally added at 1-2% in relation to the weight of the cover pickle.
 Sugar plays a small role in curing.
 It offsets the harshness of salt and combines with oxygen easily which helps to preserve the red color of meat.

 How Much Brine

 Many professionals use the following weight ratio: from 30% to 40% of water to 100% of meat.
-That means that for 1 kg (2.2 lbs) of meat we add 0.4 liters (400 mg) of water.
-Then you choose the strength of the brine and keep on adding salt checking the reading with a salinometer.
+That means that for 1 kg (2.2 lbs) of meat, we add 0.4 liters (400 mg) of water.
+Then, you choose the strength of the brine and keep on adding salt checking the reading with a salinometer.
 Let’s say you want to cure two pork butts that weigh 10 pounds in total.
 A typical figure is to use 40% of water in relation to the weight of meat.

 Example: